Discover What Our Customers

 - Bankruptcy and repossessions.

 The lender needs to know you will be able to pay back the loan at the end of the term, so will want to see evidence that your exit strategy is sound - such as an agreement in principle if you intend to remortgage.

 Can a Specialist Bad Credit Broker Help Me Find a Bridging Loan?

 Undoubtedly!
-The Revolution Brokers team works with applicants of all types to negotiate competitive lending with niche providers experienced in bad credit loans.
+The business finance broker team works with applicants of all types to negotiate competitive lending with niche providers experienced in bad credit loans.

-Is a Credit Check Mandatory for a Bridging Finance Application?
+Is a Credit Check Mandatory for Bad Credit Bridging Loans?